 Arthur’s Pass National Park is a bucket list place to visit in New Zealand.
 Along Arthur’s Pass, there are a ton of awesome things to do!
 Below I’ll mention some of the best you can do on your road trip from Christchurch to Hokitika!

 Hike Avalanche Peak

 Avalanche Peak is the best hiking trail on the South Island.
 By no means is this 6-kilometer (3.7 miles) trail easy, in fact, most people take 5 to 6 hours to walk the 6 kilometers!
 The reason?
-The steep terrain and huge elevation gain of over 1,110 meters.
+The steep terrain and huge elevation gain of over 1,110 meters (3,642 feet).
 For those who do, get to witness arguably the best panoramic view of the Southern Alps, seriously!

 Take in the views on Bealey Spur Track

 The Bearly Spur Track is one hike those making their road trip an overnight adventure should not miss.
-This 6-kilometer (each way) hiking trail takes you high above the river valley to the Bealey Hut.
-Although the trail has an elevation gain of over 600 meters, it is gradual and not overly difficult.
+This 6-kilometer (3.7 miles) each-way hiking trail takes you high above the river valley to the Bealey Hut.
+Although the trail has an elevation gain of over 600 meters (1,969 meters), it is gradual and not overly difficult.
 You can stay in the Bealey Hut on a first-come, first-serve basis and it’s completely free.
 With that said, it’s an old hut so there are only very basic facilities.

 All up, the hike takes around 4 to 5 hours and the views are magnificent!